WaferMouse/L3-37/README.md

 # L3-37 for EDMC
 Multi tool plugin for Elite: Dangerous Market Connector (EDMC)

+# RE: A BUG IN THE CHAT VIEWER:
+There's a bug in the latest release preventing the chat viewer from showing any messages.
+The next release will feature an overhaul on the chat viewer (it's the oldest component and desperately in need of a refactor), in the meantime please see the following page for a temporary fix: https://github.com/WaferMouse/L3-37/issues/2#issuecomment-660511766

 # Features
 - Surface navigation view to get a bearing for a given latitude and longitude in real time.
 - Neutron navigation view for following routes generated from [spansh.co.uk/plotter](https://www.spansh.co.uk/plotter).
 When you reach a waypoint, it copies the name of the next waypoint to the clipboard.
 You can also right-click system names to copy them to the clipboard.
 It also estimates fuel use.